-The Welsh had qualified for their first world cup in 13 years and were joint co-hosts, which meant all their pool games were being played at home and yet they failed to win a single game in a group they were expected to top.
+The Welsh had qualified for their first World Cup in 13 years and were joint co-hosts, which meant all their pool games were being played at home.
+Yet, they failed to win a single game in a group they were expected to top.

-The Dragons aim to return to the quality that Welsh sides produced in the late 90s that led to two consecutive world cup semi-final appearances.
+The Dragons are aiming to return to the quality that Welsh sides produced in the late 90’s, leading to two consecutive World Cup semi-final appearances.

 RLIF World Ranking: 9